gordon-cs/gordon-360-api/README.md

 - ID_NUM - The gordon id number of the administrator
 - USER_NAME - The administrator's username
 - EMAIL - The administrator's email.

+To make someone an admin, simply insert a record into this table through MSSQL Studio.

 ###### JNZB_ACTIVITIES